skrapi/Coursera-Machine-Learning/README.md

   * often faster than GD
 * Can use fminunc in Octave
   * needs cost function, which returns J(&theta;) and gradient for each &theta;

+Multiclass Classification
+* One vs all
+  * Treat each class as the positive class and rest as negative class
+  * Train a logistic regression classifier for each class

+Regularization: the problem of overfitting
+* Underfit or high bias
+* Overfit or high variance: too many features, therefore fits training set too well and will fail to generalise to new data.

+Reduce overfitting
+* Reduce number of features: manually or model selection algorithm
+* Regularization: reduces magnitude of parameters &theta;<sub>j</sub>

+Regularization: Cost function
+* J(&theta;) + &lambda; sum of &theta;<sup>2</sup>
+* if &lambda; is too large, underfitting occurs, leaves h(&theta;) = &theta;<sub>0</sub>